 - Never erase original entries.

-- Apply only single strike on the entry error to keep it legible and then make corrections.
+- Apply only a single strike on the entry error to keep it legible and then make corrections.

-- Cross entire entry through, even though only a portion is incorrect with sign and date. (e.g. cross out the entire number or word, not just one number or letter).
+- Cross the entire entry through, even though only a portion is incorrect with sign and date. (e.g. cross out the entire number or word, not just one number or letter).

 - Re-approval required if corrections made to the previously approved document.
 Ensure the same function(s) carries out Re-approval activity.

-- Only doer or his/her supervisor to correct the data with explanation, sign and date.
+- Only doer or his/her supervisor to correct the data with explanation, sign, and date.
 Where space constraint is the issue, the correction clearly linked to the corresponding reason at the bottom of the page.

-- If multiple corrections on the same page, use sequential numbering method for proper identification with each sign and date individually.
+- If multiple corrections on the same page, use the sequential numbering method for proper identification with each sign and date individually.

-- Do not use correction fluid (whitener), tape, blade or any other method which shows intentional data hiding.
+- Do not use correction fluid (whitener), tape, blade, or any other method which shows intentional data hiding.